cparmet/pandas-checks/README.md

 If you run into trouble or have questions, I'd love to know.
 Please open an issue.

 Contributions are appreciated!
-Please open an issue or submit a pull request.
-Pandas Vet uses the wonderful libraries [poetry](https://python-poetry.org) for package and dependency management, [nox](https://nox.thea.codes/en/stable/) for test automation, and [mkdocs](https://www.mkdocs.org/) for docs.
+Please see [more details](https://cparmet.github.io/pandas-vet/#giving-feedback-and-contributing).

 ## License